jflachman/local_rag_llm/README.md

    1. Use a simple terminal command line interface for the prompt and response
    2. Use a web based interface.
 There are several approaches that may provide a relatively simple implementation.

+## Technical Implementation

+See: The knowledge base [implementation](technical_implementation.md) for details on how to start and run the local Knowledge base.

+**Note** The application code is added to the `streamlit_app.py` file and built into the streamlit docker file.
+See the Streamlit [README](README.md) for details.

 ## LLM implementation Testing

 See example: